antarctica/lantern/docs/command-reference.md

 **Note:** You need to be signed in with permission to publish metadata records to use this command.

 **Note:** Records are exported as JSON files, therefore it's strongly recommended you export them to a file with the `.json` file extension.

+**Note:** The latest revision of the record will be exported.

 ```
 $ flask records export 4149c45d-ce29-49f3-88ed-8366fe1afa23 /tmp/record.json